Honors Program Student Council

 Hello all!
 I am a senior physics and math double major from Edwardsville, Illinois.
 This past summer I found a love of hiking while doing research in Colorado!
 In addition to all things Honors Program, I am a SGA Senator for the College of Science, Enginneering, and Technology, member of the Euclidean Math Club and President of the Society of Physics Students.
 I love playing intramural softball and volleyball (HP girls have made it to the semi-finals for the past two years!) and just having a good time!
 I look forward to all that this year has to offer!

 As the student government organization for the Honors Program, the Honors Program Student Council (HPSC) serves as an advisory board to the Honors Program director.
 Our primary goal is to create a community for MSU honors students through five committees.

-Our philanthropy committee organizes the annual Kickballin’ for Books to raise money for the International Book Project, an organization which has sent 5.8 million books around the world.
+Our philanthropy committee organizes the annual event to raise money for various local charities.
 This committee also organizes smaller philanthropic ventures throughout the school year.
 In the past, the we have participated in Humane Society fundraisers, Up Til Dawn for St. Jude Children’s Hospital, Relay for Life and various philanthropic events hosted by Greek organizations on campus.